-Our sponsor has committed, pursuant to a written agreement, to purchase an aggregate of 16,000,000 private placement warrants (or 17,800,000 if the underwriters' over-allotment option is exercised in full) at a price of \$0.50 per warrant (\$8,000,000 in the aggregate or \$8,900,000 in the aggregate if the underwriters' over-allotment option is exercised in full) in a private placement that will occur simultaneously with the closing of this offering.
+Our initial shareholders have committed, pursuant to a written agreement, to purchase an aggregate of 16,000,000 private placement warrants (or 17,800,000 if the underwriters' over-allotment option is exercised in full) at a price of \$0.50 per warrant (\$8,000,000 in the aggregate or \$8,900,000in the aggregate if the underwriters' over-allotment option is exercised in full) in a private placement that will occur simultaneously with the closing of this offering.
+Of this amount, our sponsor will purchase private placement warrants (or if the underwriters' over-allotment option is exercised in full), and each of our independent directors will purchase private placement warrants if the underwriters' over-allotment option is exercised in full).
+If, prior to our initial business combination, any independent director resigns from our board of directors for any reason or is removed from our board of directors for cause, our sponsor will have the right to repurchase such independent director's private placement warrants at their original purchase price.
 Each private placement warrant is exercisable to purchase one-half of one Class A ordinary share at a price of \$5.75 per one-half share (or two private placement warrants for one whole Class A ordinary share at a price of \$11.50 per share), subject to adjustment as provided herein.
 Private placement warrants may be exercised only for a whole number of shares.
-If any fractional interests would be issuable upon exercise of a private placement warrant, we will round down to the nearest whole number of Class A ordinary shares to be issued to the holder.
+If any fractional interests would be issuable upon exercise of a private placement warrant, we will round down to the nearest whole number the number of Class A ordinary shares to be issued to the holder.
 The purchase price of the private placement warrants will be added to the proceeds from this offering to be held in the trust account.
 If we do not complete our initial business combination within 24 months from the closing of this offering, the proceeds of the sale of the private placement warrants held in the trust account will be used to fund the redemption of our public shares (subject to the requirements of applicable law) and the private placement warrants will expire worthless.
-The private placement warrants will not be redeemable by us so long as they are held by the sponsor or its permitted transferees (except as described below under "Principal Shareholders-Transfers of Founder Shares and Private Placement Warrants").
-If the private placement warrants are held by holders other than the sponsor or its permitted transferees, the private placement warrants will be redeemable by us and exercisable by the holders on the same basis as the warrants included in the units being sold in this offering.
-Our sponsor, as well as its permitted transferees, has the option to exercise the private placement warrants on a cashless basis.
+The private placement warrants will not be redeemable by us so long as they are held by our initial shareholders or their permitted transferees (except as described below under "Principal Shareholders-Transfers of Founder Shares and Private Placement Warrants").
+If the private placement warrants are held by holders other than the initial shareholders or their permitted transferees, the private placement warrants will be redeemable by us and exercisable by the holders on the same basis as the warrants included in the units being sold in this offering.
+Our initial shareholders, as well as their permitted transferees, have the option to exercise the private placement warrants on a cashless basis.